victorjonsson/PHP-Rocker/README.md

 }
 ```

 **Delete a user**.
-To update a user the client has to authenticate as the user in question or as a user that has admin
+To delete a user the client has to authenticate as the user in question or as a user that has admin
 privileges.
 To remove a user that has admin privileges you first have to remove the admin privileges (operation below).

 ```